 Membership fees are determined at the AUAFA Annual General Meeting by the membership.
 Currently memberships fees are 1.32% of every members’ salary.
 This amount is deducted by AUArts's Payroll and forwarded to AUAFA.

 How much money does AUAFA have in reserve?

 At all times a minimum of $30,000 is held in liquid reserve in case of grievance.
 During negotiation years an additional $60,000 is held in a liquid reserve fund in case of arbitration.
 Excess funds are held in long-term guaranteed investments (bonds and coupons) with alternating due dates in case they are needed for legal, arbitration or other purposes.

 What's the difference between the AUAFA Newsletter and the eBulletin?

 The Newsletter is a publication distributed twice per year, typically at the end of the Fall and Winter semesters.
 It features articles by and about faculty: their concerns, interests, research and professional activities.
 It is available digitally at

-The eBulletin is distributed as a pdf electronically following each Executive or General Meeting approximately once a month.
+The eBulletin is distributed as a pdf electronically following the end of each semester.
 Its purpose is to inform the members about current issues AUAFA is dealing with and what actions are being taken on behalf of faculty members.

 How do I submit an article to the Newsletter or eBulletin?